 The primary vehicle classification in MOVES is source use type, or, more simply, source type.
 Source types are groups of vehicles with similar activity and usage patterns and are more specific than the HPMS vehicle classes described above.
-In addition, source types have common body types, and the road load coefficients (rolling load, aerodynamic drag, a) are defined by source type as discussed in Section 15.
+In addition, source types have common body types, and the road load coefficients (rolling load, mechanical rotating friction, aerodynamic drag) are defined by source type as discussed in Section 15.